artemkaxboy/docker-opener/README.md

 ### Update

-The easiest way to use latest version of the utilty is to use latest tag `artemkaxboy/opener:latest` or use it without tag `artemkaxboy/opener`.
-To update latest version use `update|u` command:
+The easiest way to use the latest version of the utility is to use the latest tag `artemkaxboy/opener:latest` or use it without tag `artemkaxboy/opener`.
+To update the latest version use `update|u` command:

 ```shell
 $ docker run -it -v /var/run/docker.sock:/var/run/docker.sock artemkaxboy/opener update